audibleblink/interview-log/README.md

 # Interview Logs

 I have this strange obsession with collecting interview/whiteboard questions.
-Here are a couple of questions I've collected over the past few weeks during my latest job hunt.
+Here are a couple of questions I've collected over the past few weeks.

 They're not separated by language since the problems themselves aren't language specific, but not all of them are written in the same language.